TiagoSanLou/plant_ws/README.md

 # plant_ws
-ROS package to monitor a plant.
+ROS package to monitor a garden.